lapps/lapps.github.io/technical/jetstream.md

 Once you are able to log in to the Jetstream system you will need to generate the openrc.sh file that is used by the Open Stack API to communicate with Jetstream.

+### Enabling OpenStack
+To use command line commands to manage jetstream instances, one needs to have openstack client installed.
+What you need is

+* Python
+* `pip`
+* `python-openstackclient` package installed with `pip`

+For full instruction, see [OpenStack Documentation](http://docs.openstack.org/user-guide/common/cli-install-openstack-command-line-clients.html) on installation.

 ### openrc.sh

 1. Sign on to the [Jetstream Dashboard](https://jblb.jetstream-cloud.org/dashboard)